tldr-pages/tldr/pages/common/aws-s3api.md

 `aws s3api list-buckets`

-- List the objects inside of a bucket, and only show each object's key and size:
+- List the objects inside of a bucket and only show each object's key and size:

 `aws s3api list-objects --bucket {{bucket_name}} --query '{{Contents[].{Key: Key, Size: Size}}}'`